SharpTimer/WallLists/README.md

 - [X] Add left alignment.
 - [X] Add a Map Completions List.
 - [X] Add alignment options for each type of list.
+- [X] Add database support for more convenient multi-server maintencance.
-- [ ] Add minor position adjustment commands.
+- [ ] Add minor position adjustment menu
-- [ ] Add database support for more convenient multi-server maintencance.
+- [ ] Add configurable font

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 > [!IMPORTANT]
 > Credits for the base plugin go to [K4ryuu](https://github.com/K4ryuu)!
-I made changes for it to work with SharpTimer and added several extra features.
+I made changes for it to work with SharpTimer and added more functionality.

 <!-- LICENSE -->